-5 Huge Warning Signs of a Bad SEO or Digital Marketing Agency
+5 Huge Warning Signs Of A Bad SEO Or Digital Marketing Agency

 What I mean by that is that they are always highlighting what went right, what they did awesome at, and why you should pay them more at the upcoming renewal.

-They never talk about what went wrong, what didn’t work, and the lessons that were learned to make the current campaign so successful, which sometimes is more important than the wins themselves.
+They never talk about what went wrong, what didn’t work, or the lessons learned to make the current campaign so successful, which sometimes is more important than the wins themselves.

 Only knowing half of the story is detrimental to your business and your own education.

-By not being transparent your agency/consultant has done you a large disservice by not allowing you to learn from their mistakes.
+By not being transparent, your agency or consultant has done you a large disservice by not allowing you to learn from their mistakes.

 Agencies/consultants in this mindset are always afraid to tell you exactly what they are doing because they don’t want to give away their “secret formula” that is making everything work.

-The truth is most of the time that formula involves many tests and missteps that allowed the campaign to get to its current state, which is super valuable for everyone involved to know, not just them.
+The truth is that most of the time, that formula involves many tests and missteps that allowed the campaign to get to its current state.
+It’s super valuable for everyone involved to know – not just them.

 The lesson here is to make sure you are hearing about what didn’t work, as well as what worked.
-Regardless if you are happy about it or not it’s better to see the entire picture.
+Regardless of whether you are happy about it, you need to see the entire picture.

-4. The Partnership Is Positioned as Transactional
+4. The Partnership Is Positioned As Transactional

-You always be mindful of how an agency/consultant pitches you, as it is very telling of how the relationship will operate.
+Always be mindful of how an agency/consultant pitches you, as it is telling about how the relationship will operate.

-People who want to help you will tell you they want to help you, people who don’t will tell you how much their service costs and how monthly meetings will be structured.
+People who want to help you will tell you how they will help you.

+People who don’t will tell you how much their service costs and how monthly meetings will be structured.

 This is the difference between hiring a partner and a vendor.
 A partner is going to dig in with you, weather the storm with you when things aren’t going good, and celebrate the wins with you together as a team.

-A vendor is going to send you a bill.
+A vendor is going to send you reports and a bill.

 If an agency/consultant comes in and spends the hour or two you have given them of your time and only talks about how great they are and doesn’t give any insight into what they can do for you, the relationship probably won’t be that fruitful.

 While there is nothing wrong with a brag slide or two, you should always be looking for folks who did research on your brand and provide actionable things they believe you can accomplish together supported by data.

 Those are the ones who care about your business and while they will still send you a bill every month, you won’t mind paying it so much.

 The lesson here is to always seek a partner, not just another vendor.